Kiuwan logo

 Legacy Languages: Their Current Role in Today’s Market

 The world of software development is constantly evolving, and legacy languages such as COBOL, Fortran, Perl, and C are becoming increasingly outmoded.
-Legacy languages are those that have been around for many years and are no longer actively developed.
-Although these languages still offer some advantages, such as their relative simplicity, they are quickly becoming obsolete in favor of more modern programming languages.
+Legacy languages have existed for many years and are no longer actively developed.
+Although these languages still offer some advantages, such as their relative simplicity, they quickly become obsolete in favor of more modern programming languages.

 While legacy languages are now rarely used, some organizations still rely on them to power their applications.
 Legacy languages are often used in legacy programs and systems, which can be difficult and expensive to replace.